johnrjj/quadtree/README.md

 Being able to place tooltips in an x,y coordinate system, and quickly detect collisions for incoming and existing tooltips allows for performantly displaying multiple tooltips on a page.

+#### Other considerations

-Other alternatives considered were (spatial hashing)[http://zufallsgenerator.github.io/2014/01/26/visually-comparing-algorithms/]
+Other alternative considered was (spatial hashing)[http://zufallsgenerator.github.io/2014/01/26/visually-comparing-algorithms/] which is a popular game development solution which builds a 2D hash map.

 ## Prior Art